arcta/server-setup/README.md

 This will create two files in HOME directory: .local.cnf and install-packages.R

 Find ~/.local.cnf file and edit configuration values as needed.(Naming convention NODE there is a sort of namespace to make sure we do not mess with standard Ubuntu environment.)
 Configuration file ~/.local.cnf will be executed by .bashrc

 Find ~/install-packages.R file and add the additional R packages to be installed as needed.
 This script will be used by farther installation step; and can be used later on for batch install R packages.

 #### System dependencies:

-For R&D we consider the latest, preferably (not necessarily stable) versions using PPA.
+Our server focus is R&D, NOT PRODUCTION: the latest, preferably (not necessarily) stable versions.
 Run system-2 script to get it done.

 <pre>
 #!/bin/bash ### install/system-2